 It’s also important to take your dentures out at night to not only give your mouth a rest but also soak your dentures in warm (not too hot) water with or without denture cleaner.

 You can find out more denture cleaning tips from the experts at Higson Dental Group on how to best maintain and clean your dentures on your own and keep you from dealing with denture pain or other troubles.
 We can also help you with the denture selection process.Contact Us Now

-Dentures are custom-designed to your mouth for optimal comfort and function.
-At Higson Dental Group, we are an experienced Grande Prairie denture clinic in your area, able to help patients create a denture that not only looks like natural teeth, but fits comfortably and securely so they may speak and eat with confidence.
+Dentures are custom-designed for your mouth for optimal comfort and function.
+At Higson Dental Group, we are an experienced Grande Prairie denture clinic in your area, able to help patients create a denture that not only looks like natural teeth but fits comfortably and securely so they may speak and eat with confidence.

 If patients choose to receive dental implant secured dentures, our team will help coordinate the phases of treatment.
 When you are looking for high-quality custom dentures near you, look no further than Higson Dental Group.